patricksurry/eastern-front-1941/doc/apxdev.md

 We now begin the walk from A to B. On each step we shall assume that we should take a step in the larger direction (LDIR).
 In so doing we add SRNGE to CHRIS; if CHRIS exceeds RANGE then we must instead take a small step in direction SDIR.
-The figuring for this is done in lines 78350-7940.
+The figuring for this is done in [lines 78350-7940][EFT18T-78350-7940].
 The code runs fast.
-The orders that result from this are folded into the main orders in lines 8110-8140, another case of that weird code that first popped up in the interrupt module.
+The orders that result from this are folded into the main orders in [lines 8110-8140][EFT18T-8110-8140], another case of that weird code that first popped up in the interrupt module.
 If you didn't figure it out then, you might as well figure it out now.

 A few more manipulations loop back to finish the walk to point B; then the army's orders are stored and the next army is given its orders until all armies have been taken care of.
-With that, the routine is complete and it returns to the mainline routine in line 8340.
+With that, the routine is complete and it returns to the mainline routine in [line 8340][EFT18T-8340].
 That was simple enough, wasn't it?

 NARRATIVE HISTORY